hammingweight/fim_sidecar/README.md

 / # ps aux
 PID   USER     TIME  COMMAND
     1 65535     0:00 /pause
-    7 1000      0:00 python -m SimpleHTTPServer
+    7 1000      0:00 python -m http.server
    13 root      0:00 sleep infinity
   531 root      0:00 ash
   563 root      0:00 ps aux
 ```

-The `ash` process, for example, is running within the `fim` container but the `SimpleHTTPServer` with PID 7 is running in the `helloserver` container.
+The `ash` process, for example, is running within the `fim` container but the `http.server` process with PID 7 is running in the `helloserver` container.
 Since the `fim` container is running with elevated privileges, we can access files on the `helloserver` container via symlinks in the `procfs` filesystem.
 Using the fact that the PID of a process running in the `helloserver` container is 7, we can access the `index.html` file by running